Complete simultaneous conjugacy invariants in Artin's braid groups: Introduction

 \section{Introduction}

 In 1911, Dehn formulated three fundamental algorithmic problems concerning groups: the Word Problem, the Conjugacy Problem, and the Group Isomorphism Problem.
-The \emph{Word Problem} is that of deciding whether two words in given symmetric generators of a group represent the same element or, equivalently, whether a word in these generators represent the identity element.
-The \emph{Conjugacy Problem}, which generalizes the Word Problem, is that of deciding whether two group elements are conjugate.
-A variation of the Conjugacy Problem is to find, given two conjugate group elements, a witness conjugator.
-It is customary to refer to this variation as the \emph{search version} of the Conjugacy Problem.
+The \emph{Word Problem} is that of deciding whether two words in given symmetric generators of a group represent the same element or, equivalently, whether a word in these generators represents the identity element.
+The \emph{Conjugacy Problem} is that of deciding whether two group elements are conjugate.
+The \emph{Conjugacy Search Problem} version of this problem is to find, given two conjugate group elements, a witness conjugator.

-The \emph{Simultaneous Conjugacy Problem (SCP)} generalizes the Conjugacy Problem to higher dimensions.
-Throughout, for elements $g$ and $x$ in a group $G$, we use the notation $g^x:=x\inv gx$.
-Say that $r$-tuples $(g_1,\dots,g_r)$ and $(h_1,\dots,h_r)$ of elements of a group $G$ are \emph{conjugate} if there is an element $x\in G$ such that The ($r$-dimensional) SCP is that of deciding whether two $r$-tuples of group elements are conjugate.
-The search version of this problem is defined in the obvious manner, and will be referred to as the \emph{Search SCP}.
+Throughout, for group elements $g$ and $x$ in $G$, we use the notation $g^x:=x\inv gx$.
+The \emph{Simultaneous Conjugacy Problem (SCP)} generalizes the Conjugacy Problem: $r$-tuples $(g_1,\dotsc,g_r)$ and $(h_1,\dotsc,h_r)$ of elements of a group $G$ are \emph{conjugate} if there is an element $x\in G$ such that

+The ($r$-dimensional) SCP is that of deciding whether two $r$-tuples of group elements are conjugate.
+The definition of the \emph{Search SCP} is analogous.

-The security of a number of proposals of cryptographic key exchange protocols can be reduced to the Search SCP in Artin's braid groups.
-In Section~\ref{sec:red}, we provide such reductions for several prominent examples.
-In the case where $G$ is a braid group, there are \emph{polynomial time} solutions of the problems on which these protocols are based~\cite{CJ03, LinCent, Poly2}, but these solutions do not address the (formally harder) SCP.
-For the lack of a general, polynomial-dimension representation theory for Garside groups, the solutions in~\cite{CJ03, LinCent, Poly2} do not generalize to arbitrary Garside groups.
-More importantly, from a \emph{heuristic} point of view, the SCP is lurking in practically all braid-based cryptographic protocols proposed thus far, including ones hitherto not cryptanalyzed.
-This suggests that, in order to understand the potential of braid groups in cryptography, the full-fledged SCP must be addressed.
+An external motivation for studying the SCP comes from cryptography.
+The security of a number of cryptographic protocols reduces to the Search SCP in Artin's braid groups.
+In Section~\ref{sec:red}, we provide such reductions for prominent examples.
+In the case where $G$ is a braid group, there are by now \emph{polynomial-time}, ad-hoc solutions of the problems that characterize the security of these protocols~\cite{CJ03, LinCent, AlgSpan}.
+These solutions do not address the (formally harder) SCP\@.
+Moreover, for the lack of a general, polynomial-dimension representation theory for Garside groups, the known solutions do not generalize to arbitrary Garside groups.
+From a \emph{heuristic} point of view, practically all braid-based cryptographic protocols proposed thus far, including ones hitherto not cryptoanalyzed, are based on the difficulty of the SCP.
+In order to understand the potential of braid groups in cryptography, we must address the full-fledged SCP.